Full-Time MBA (FTMBA) Policies

 • Preapproved Washington University non-business, graduate-level electives taken after the student has begun study as an Olin MBA candidate; or

-• A maximum of 9 credit hours of graduate course work from another AACSB-accredited program, if the grades earned are B or better and the Vice Dean for Education and Globalization deems the course to be equivalent to Olin MBA classes in quality and content.
+• A maximum of 9 credit hours of graduate coursework if the grades earned are B or better and the MBA Academic Director deems the course to be equivalent to Olin MBA classes in quality and content.

 Pursuing an Olin Dual Degree

-Full-Time MBA students are strongly encouraged to apply to and enroll in the chosen SMP during their first semester.
-This allows students to complete their degree programs by the end of their second spring semester and allows for 15 credits to be shared between both programs.
-The total number of credits required will vary depending on the SMP degree program that is selected.
+Full-Time MBA students are encouraged to apply to and enroll in the chosen SMP during their first year.
+Dual-degree students can share up to 15 credits between the two programs, which can shorten the time needed to complete both programs.
+The total number of credits required will vary depending on the selected SMP degree program.
 Students should consult with their academic advisors for clarification of degree requirements.

 Pursuing a Washington University Dual Degree

-Students are able to complete the following preapproved dual degrees: MBA/JD, MBA/MSW, MBA/MPH, MBA/MA in East Asian Studies, MBA/MD, MBA/March, and MBA/MS in Biomedical Engineering.
+Students are able to complete the following preapproved dual degrees: MBA/JD, MBA/MSW, MBA/MPH, MBA/MD, MBA/March, MBA/MS-BME, and MBA/MEng-EECE.

 Washington University dual degree and 3/2 Engineering, Arts & Sciences, or BSBA dual degree candidates are not eligible to pursue Olin dual degree status and may not add an SMP during their program of study.

-All Olin MBA programs utilize a pass/fail grading system.
-As such, grade points are not assigned, and semester class rankings are not calculated.
+Olin MBA programs utilize a Pass/No Pass grading system.
 The Olin MBA grading system is as follows:

 • P (Pass): Satisfactory performance